Logo Futurismo

 Geology & Volcanology

-The Povoação Volcanic Complex is a geological formation consisting of a stratovolcano containing a caldera that has experienced destruction on its southern slope due to collapse and erosion phenomena.
+The Povoação Volcanic Complex is a geological formation comprising a stratovolcano with a caldera that has experienced collapse and erosion on its southern slope.

-The stratigraphic column of this complex is primarily composed of lava and volcaniclastic products, with deposits associated with the development of the Furnas Volcano situated on top.
-It is estimated that the Povoação Volcanic Complex originated approximately 3.2 million years ago during the Northeast volcano’s intermediate phases.
+Lava and volcaniclastic products primarily form this complex’s stratigraphic column.
+Furnas Volcano deposits sit atop these layers.
+Experts estimate the Povoação Volcanic Complex originated 3.2 million years ago.
+This occurred during the Northeast volcano’s intermediate phases.
 Initially, the products emitted were predominantly basaltic but evolved into trachytic over time.

 Following a period of rest, the immense Povoação caldera began to form, which is a depression approximately 6.5 km in diameter and around 800,000 years old.
-Subsequently, numerous secondary devices were established both inside the caldera and on the outer slopes.
+Subsequently, numerous secondary vents emerged both inside the caldera and on the outer slopes.

-The cessation of volcanic activity is believed to have resulted from a lack of magma chamber feeding approximately 650,000 years ago.
+Experts believe a lack of magma feeding stopped volcanic activity approximately 650,000 years ago.
 Over time, rivers have eroded the landscape, carving out picturesque green valleys and interflows known as Lombas.

 History & Geography